Arbel, GardaWorld Assessment expert at JobTestPrep.

 Answers A and B can definitely be eliminated as they are too low.
 Since we only rounded down by 0.05, know that the correct answer will only be slightly larger than 4900.
 We can therefore conclude with fair certainty that C is the correct answer.

-Working as a pre-board screening officer is honorable and rewarding.
-Do not miss out on your chance to make a meaningful contribution to the preservation of the world’s security.
 Practicing with JobTestPrep's simulations will fine-tune your ability to identify prohibited items effortlessly as well as improve your math and literacy skills so that you ace the aptitude test portion.

 Dula M., Pre-board Screening Officer

-The second interview is usually scheduled between a few days to a few weeks after the first one and lasts about half an hour.
+A second interview is usually scheduled between a few days to a few weeks after the first one and lasts about half an hour.

-Note: if you fail any of the interviews, you'll be able to reapply only after six months.
+if you fail any of the interviews, you'll be able to reapply only after six months.

 Pre-board screening officers are part of aviation security.
 The major task of pre-board screeners is to conduct a reliable security check of passengers and their luggage to ensure that no threatening goods are brought onboard the aircraft.